One-crop country: Agricultural and Trading Heritage in Gambia

 Architect and architectural historian Michele Tenzon is a lecturer at École d’Architecture de la Ville et des Territoires in Paris.
 His research focuses on the effects of agricultural development on the built environment in colonial and postcolonial contexts.
 He holds a PhD from Université libre de Bruxelles and master’s degrees in architectural history and architecture from the University College of London and the University of Ferrara.

 As a recipient of the 2024 H. Allen Brooks Travelling Fellowship, Tenzon is researching the development of palm oil and groundnuts as industrial crops in the 20th century and the impact of that industry on the rural and urban landscape of colonial and post-colonial Africa.
-In this second installment of his travel blog, he recounts his encounters across Tanzania.
+In this third installment of his travel blog, he explores structural remnants of past regimes still serving present-day peanut industry.
 All photographs are by the author.

 Read Part One: "Palm Oil Landscapes in DR Congo."